mkuzak/estep-checklist/checklist-matrix.md

-Checklist for 'eStep friendly' projects.
+Checkmatrix for 'eStep friendly' projects.

-## Version control

 Item | From Beginning | Multiple Developers | Has a Release | External Contributors
 -----|:-------------:|:-------------------:|:-------------:|:--------: